antmicro/topwrap/docs/source/interconnect_gen.md

     ...
 ```

-## Interconnect params
+## Interconnect parameter names

-Different interconnect types may provide different configuration options.
+Different interconnect types may provide for different configuration options.
-This section lists parameter names for available interconnects for use in the `params` section of interconnect specification.
+This section lists parameter names for available interconnects, usable in the `parameters` section of the interconnect specification.

 ### Wishbone round-robin

+[comment]: Is it sensible here to explain what wishbone round-robin is?
+For me, I have no idea what it is by reading these docs.

 Corresponds to `type: wishbone_roundrobin`